Geometric Foundation of Nonequilibrium Transport: A Minkowski Embedding of Markov Dynamics: Summary and outlook

 This work brings together thermodynamic and information geometric concepts, showing that thermodynamic quantities emerge naturally from the Minkoswki structure induced by the symmetrized KL divergence.
 While other divergences could be used, the symmetrized KL divergence bypasses the curse of dimensionality and provides the lowest embedding dimension, at least for exponential families of probability distributions \cite{TQS20, QEA23}.

-The embedding coordinates structure the space of Markov models in terms of equilibrium and nonequilibrium (i.e. symmetric and antisymmetric) components.
-The equilibrium coordinates are expressed in terms of the system's activities and kinetic forces while the nonequilibrium coordinates coincide with the dynamical equivalence classes and are expressed in terms of the system's currents and affinities.
-The symmetrized Kullback-Leibler divergence thus measures the difference in temporal and spatial structures between models.
+The resulting light cones play a crucial role in nonequilibrium transport.
+In particular, the light cones of the symmetric variables correspond to isokinetic and isoactivity manifolds.
+Along these two manifolds, nonequilibrium transport satisfy special properties, such as a fully symmetric response, relationships between average currents and their large fluctuations, and an equivalence between equilibrium and nonequilibrium fluctuations \cite{A12c, A22, V22, A24, A25}.

+The entropy production also emerges naturally as the spacetime divergence with respect to the time-reversed dynamics, but also to specific equilibrium dynamics at the intersection of the $e$ light cone and the equilibrium manifold \cite{A24b}.
+The positivity of the entropy production is rooted in the positivity of the divergence; whether the more general inequality (\ref{DSKLb}) generates additional constraints for nonequilibrium phenomena remains an open question \cite{FN06}.
+In addition, concepts such as angles or the global light cones in Minkowski space may offer further physical insights \cite{FN04}.

 This framework provides a systematic way to analyze the space of Markov models and to gain insights into the behavior and design of mesocopic devices.
-For example, the Minkowski embedding allows to explore a system's response in the directions 'orthogonal' to the dynamical equivalence classes, where additional symmetries are expected to appear.
 The embedding can be used to determine the minimum parameters needed to describe model data or to identify the governing parameters for model prediction and coarse graining \cite{MEA13, QEA23}.
-The space-time structure could also help untangle important phenomena such as dynamical or nonequilibrium phase transitions.
+The spacetime structure could also help untangle important phenomena such as dynamical or nonequilibrium phase transitions.

-0.4 cm
+0.5 cm